mjuz-iac/website/_articles/mjuz.md

 title: µs
 hide_title: true
 no_container: true
-description: µs infrastructure as code.
-Automating serverless deployments for DevOps organizations.
+description: µs ([mju:z] "muse") is infrastructure as code for DevOps organizations. µs decentralizes coordination, is continuous and reactive, and is broadly compatible.
 nav: false
 ---